haacked/haacked.com/_posts/2020/2020-11-24-naming-nuget.markdown

 > I like NuGet

+UPDATE!
+Sharp eyed reader Alexander Köplinger [tweeted that](https://twitter.com/akoeplinger/status/1331685241031970818) it is more likely the suggestion came from Gunnar Liljas and [he has the receipt](https://twitter.com/gliljas/status/28540302538)!

+> Officially retitled my #nupack suggestion to NuGet.
+Pronounce it "nugget" or "nougat"?
+Well, I'm swedish, so they're both candy to me :)

 Me too!
 I liked it a lot.
 We quickly secured the nuget.org domain name (nuget.com was not available and as I write this it's a site that presents the user with these three choices).

 ![Nugget or Nougat (or nuget.org)](https://user-images.githubusercontent.com/19977/99890425-d4230e00-2c13-11eb-87b9-323745328bc7.png)